powsybl/powsybl.github.io/pages/documentation/simulation/sensitivity/index.md

 Read this [documentation page](https://rte-france.github.io/hades2/index.html) to learn how to install and configure PowSyBl to use the load flow of Hades2.

+## Configuration
-To use this sensitivity implementation, you first need to add these lines to your YML configuration file:
+To use Hades2 and perform sensitivity analyses, you first need to add these lines to your YML configuration file:
 ```yaml
 loadflow:
   default-impl-name: "hades2"
 ```
-(it is actually the same configuraiton as for the load flow).
+(it is actually the same configuration as for the load flow).
 Then, provide the path to your Hades2 installation:
 ```yaml
 hades2:
     homeDir: <PATH_TO_HADES_2>